brookshelley/brookshelley.github.com/movies.md

     Finally watched this with a friend, and wow, it was good but full of very violent abuse stuff.
-Growing up in the 80s/90s, Tonya Harding was in a lot of news, but this definitley filled in a lot of gaps in my knowledge of her story.
+Growing up in the 80s/90s, Tonya Harding was in a lot of news, but this definitely filled in a lot of gaps in my knowledge of her story.

 36. **Villainess**